soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/view-people-of-interest-activity.md

 2. Click Export results and select one of the following options:

-    - **Save loaded results:** Choose this option to export only the entries that are displayed under **Results** on the **Custodian Audit log search** page.
+    - **Save loaded results:** Choose this option to export only the entries that are displayed under **Results** on the **People of interest Audit log search** page.
 The CSV file that is downloaded contains the same columns (and data) displayed on the page (Date, User, Activity, Item, and Details).
 An additional column (titled **More**) is included in the CSV file that contains more information from the audit log entry.
 Because you're exporting the same results that are loaded (and viewable) on the Audit log search page, a maximum of 5,000 entries are exported.

     - **Download all results:** Choose this option to export all entries from the Office 365 audit log that meet the search criteria.
-For a large set of search results, choose this option to download all entries from the audit log in addition to the 5,000 results that can be displayed on the **Custodian Audit log** search page.
+For a large set of search results, choose this option to download all entries from the audit log in addition to the 5,000 results that can be displayed on the **People of interest Audit log** search page.
 This option will download the raw data from the audit log to a CSV file, and contains additional information from the audit log entry in a column named AuditData.
 It may take longer to download the file if you choose this export option because the file may be much larger than the one that's downloaded if you choose the other option.

       > [!IMPORTANT]
       > You can download a maximum of 50,000 entries to a CSV file from a single audit log search.
 If 50,000 entries are downloaded to the CSV file, you can probably assume there are more than 50,000 events that met the search criteria.
 To export more than this limit, try using a date range to reduce the number of audit log entries.
 You might have to run multiple searches with smaller date ranges to export more than 50,000 entries.